 At the height of the Boca-Loyalton Railroad's prominence, there were three lumber companies operating in Sardine Valley.
 The Lewis Brothers operated a small mill operation in Sardine Valley.
 Additionally, Arthur Davies established a camp and operated the Davies Box and Lumber Company in Sardine Valley.
 The Davies Box and Lumber Company was connected to the greater Boca-Loyalton Railroad via the Davies Spur.
 In addition to the mill at Sardine, the Davies brothers had five mills around the area, including in Truckee and near Donner Lake.
 The mill remained in operation for ten years from 1905 to 1915.
 Stewart McKay also operated a mill in Sardine Valley, beginning in 1897.
 As the years progressed, timber in the region became scarce due to overharvesting and by 1915, most of the mills were nonoperational.
-Arthur Davies purchased land in western Sierra County and in 1916, moved his mill and associated camp infrastructure, transporting houses and mill facilities on Boca-Loyalton Railroad soon followed (Whalley 2007: 12; West 2017; Wilson 1992: 68, 75; Myrick 2006: 229).
+Arthur Davies purchased land in western Sierra County and in 1916, moved his mill and associated camp infrastructure, transporting houses and mill facilities on Boca-Loyalton flat cars.
+With the decline of the lumber industry in the region, the decline of the Boca-Loyalton Railroad soon followed (Whalley 2007: 12; West 2017; Wilson 1992: 68, 75; Myrick 2006: 229).